 - Creative: Enticing ad copy is vital, and if you're advertising on the display network, you can use a tool like our free Smart Ads Creator to create designer-quality ads that will demand clicks.

 Lastly, don’t forget the keyword research.
+Google Trends API can assist you in this because it can search for a great volume of keywords in a short time and also provide you with location-specific and related queries, which you can then analyze to choose the most relevant for your campaign.
 Without keyword research, you will not be able to have a successful PPC campaign.
 Your entire PPC campaign is built around keywords, and the most successful Google Ads advertisers continuously grow and refine their PPC keyword list.

 If you only do keyword research once, when you create your first campaign, you probably miss out on hundreds of thousands of valuable, long-tail, low-cost, and highly relevant keywords that could drive traffic to your site.

 Pick the keywords that are: